networknext/next/docs/operator_guide_to_bare_metal_relays.md

 Go through each datacenter and add an entry in the datacenter map.
 You'll need to look up the approximate lat/long of each city.
 Take special care with signs on the lat/long values.

+You can also use the "native_name" field to map the Network Next name to any supplier specific codename they have for each location.
+In this case, there is no such code name per-location for datapacket.com, so it's left blank.

 ```
   datacenter_map = {

     "datapacket.losangeles" = {
       latitude    = 34.0522
       longitude   = -118.2437
+      native_name = ""
     },

     "datapacket.chicago" = {
       latitude    = 41.8781
       longitude   = -87.6298
+      native_name = ""
     },

     etc...
   }
 ```

-Once all the datacenters are added to `datapacket/main.tf` save the file.
+Once all the datacenters are added to `datapacket/main.tf` save the file, add it to git and check in.

+ps.
 If there was a REST API for datapacket, then you could create your own datapacket config tool in sellers/datapacket.go and set it up to automatically generate the datacenter map for you in `terraform/sellers/datapacket/generated.tf` instead of doing this step manually.

 ## 3. Link seller to dev/prod relays terraform script